ashwin-kn/Portfolio/README.md

 ## Preparation of Data

-Before conducting the main analysis, the data undergoes preparation steps, including adding a new date column without the time and finding the month with the highest volume for each stock.
+Before conducting the main analysis, the data underwent through some cleaning, preparation and some basic analysis, including adding a new date column without the time and finding the month with the highest volume for each stock.

+Note: The database created for this project is called "PortfolioProject", which will be quoted throughout the documentation.

 ### Adding a New Date Column